scruffynerf/ffprobe3-python3/README.md

 (The MIT License)

-Copyright 2022 James Boyden <github@jboy.id.au>
+Copyright © 2022 James Boyden <jboy@jboy.me>

+Maintained 2019--2021 by Mark Ma <519329064@qq.com>

+Copyright © 2019 Mark Ma <519329064@qq.com>

+Maintained 2016--2019 by Dheerendra Rathor <dheeru.rathor14@gmail.com>

+Copyright © 2016 Dheerendra Rathor <dheeru.rathor14@gmail.com>

+Maintained 2013--2016 by Simon Hargreaves <simon@simon-hargreaves.com>

-Copyright 2013 Simon Hargreaves <simon@simon-hargreaves.com>
+Copyright © 2013 Simon Hargreaves <simon@simon-hargreaves.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the Software), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: